yoren/gravityflow/readme.txt

 Gravity Flow will work with any license of [Gravity Forms](https://gravityflow.io/out/gravityforms).

 == ChangeLog ==

+= 1.1.0.7 =
+- Added the Restart Workflow bulk action to the status page.
+- Added entries to the status page which were created before steps were added.

 = 1.1.0.6 =
 - Added support for custom navigation labels.